Dr. Henry A. Wise Jr. High School: Communities served

-The school serves: much of Westphalia CDP, the towns of Upper Marlboro and Morningside, a section of the city of District Heights, the CDPs of Marlboro Meadows, Marlboro Village, Melwood, and Queenland, and portions of the Brock Hall, Camp Springs, Clinton, Croom, Forestville, Kettering, and Rosaryville CDPs.
+The school serves: much of Westphalia CDP, the towns of Upper Marlboro and Morningside, a section of the city of District Heights, the CDPs of Marlboro Meadows, Marlboro Village, Melwood, and Queensland, and portions of the Brock Hall, Camp Springs, Clinton, Croom, Forestville, Kettering, and Rosaryville CDPs.
 In addition it serves the base housing of Joint Base Andrews/Andrews Air Force Base and the associated Andrews AFB CDP.
 It serves sections of the former Greater Upper Marlboro CDP.

-Student performance

-From circa 2011 to 2014, the percentage of 9th grade students held back declined by 15%.